How to Prepare Your Data Sources for HR Analytics

 • What is the best way to plan for skills that are yet to emerge?

-The process of capturing skills is tightly connected to the first two requirements mentioned: a well-designed job architecture and using appropriate, consolidated data-sources.
-For example, you can involve employees by asking them about their skills, ask their project peers, managers or extract data from documents (CVs, Degrees…).
-The important thing is to store the answers in the one single HR data back bone where you can update them easily.
-Then you will not only be able to access and analyse the data but also to verify its accuracy by comparing them and keep track of changes.
+The process of capturing skills is tightly connected to the first two requirements mentioned: a well-designed job architecture and using appropriate, consolidated data sources.
+For example, you can involve employees by asking them about their skills, asking their project peers or managers, or extracting data from documents (CVs, Degrees…).
+The important thing is to store the answers in one single HR data backbone so you can update them easily.
+Then, you will not only be able to access and analyze the data but also verify its accuracy by comparing them and keeping track of changes.

-HR analytics offers immense value and no larger company will be able to get around creating a respective function.
+HR analytics offers immense value, and no larger company will be able to get around creating a respective function.
 But don’t rush creating it.
-Get you basics right with the above-mentioned preparation to make sure that you deliver on the promises of HR analytics.
+Get your basics right with the above-mentioned preparation to make sure that you deliver on the promises of HR analytics.
 Have a look at our Ultimate Guide to Job Architecture and get a step closer.